vipulkachave/AtliQ_Sales-and-Finance-Analytics-/README.md

 Financial reports are important tools for analyzing economic trends, creating solid financial plans, and setting long-term business goals.
 They provide a clear foundation for budgeting and allow for useful comparisons with industry peers.
 These reports also help businesses stay flexible in adjusting to changing global needs.
 Below is a financial summary tailored for AtliQ Hardware:

 1. **Customer Sales Performance Overview**: This report outlines the total revenue generated for AtliQ hardware.

-2. **Market Performance vs. Sales Goals**: This report compares our sales results with the targets we have set and the current market situation.
+2. **Market Performance vs. Sales Goals**: This report compares sales results with the targets have set by AtliQ and the current market situation.

-3. **Annual Profit and Loss Overview**: This report summarizes our financial performance each fiscal year, highlighting areas of profit and loss.
+3. **Annual Profit and Loss statements**: This report summarizes financial performance each fiscal year, highlighting areas of profit and loss.
 4. **Quarterly Profit and Loss Comparison**: This report compares financial results from each quarter, showing performance trends over time.
+5. **Quarterly Gross Margin by Region**: This report shows profitability in different geographic Region.

-5. **Profit and Loss by Market Segment**: This report breaks down the financial performance for each market where we operate.
+6. **Profit and Loss by Market Segment**: This report breaks down the financial performance for each market where AtliQ has business.

-6. **Quarterly Gross Margin by Region**: This report shows our profitability in different geographic locations.
+## Technical Skills Acquired:
+★ Knowledge of the ETL process (Extract, Transform, Load).
+★ Using DAX to create calculated columns.
+★ Able to create date table using Power Query.
+★ Experience in calculating fiscal months and quarters.
+★ Building data modelling with Power Pivot.
+★ Inserted data to an existing data model.

+## Soft Skills
+★ Domain understanding of Sales & Finance Reports.
+★ Designing reports according to the user’s needs.
+★ Improving report performance through fine-tuning.

+## Tools Used
+★ Power Query for cleaning and transforming data
+★ Pivot Tables for summarizing data
+★ Power Pivot for creating data models
+★ DAX Measures for calculated columns
+★ Conditional Formatting to highlight important data for stakeholders.